Games to Goals: Engaging Career Exploration for High School Students

 Nova character

-2. Green and red could bias users toward green unintentionally.
+2. The color usage could unintentionally bias users toward green

 Final Designs